Show Table of Contents

 Drag the Region dimension to Detail on the Marks card.

 Now there are many more marks in the view.
 The number of marks is equal to the number of distinct regions in the data source multiplied by the number of departments.
-(If you're curious, see what would have happened if you'd dropped the Region dimension on Shape instead of Detail.)
+(If you're curious, use the Undo button on the toolbar to see what would have happened if you'd dropped the Region dimension on Shape instead of Detail.)

 To add trend lines, drag the Trend Line model from the Analytics pane to the view, and then drop it on the model type.